esrille/ibus-hiragana/docs_md/en/usage.md

 ![Input modes](../input-modes.gif)

 - With Japanese keyboards, you can switch between Hiragana and Alphanumeric modes by pressing <span class='key'>変換</span> and <span class='key'>無変換</span> keys, respectively.
-- With English keyboards, you can toggle between Hiragana and Alphanumeric modes by pressing the <span class='key'>Caps Lock</span> key.
+- With US keyboards, you can toggle between Hiragana and Alphanumeric modes by pressing the <span class='key'>Caps Lock</span> key.
 Hiragana IME is in Hiragana mode when the Caps Lock LED is turned on.

 ## Inputting Kanji and Katakana Words {: #input-kanji}